junxit/us-congress-bills-116/metadata.md

 - 2020-12-04 — Rule provides for consideration of H.R.
 3884 with 1 hour of general debate.
 Motion to recommit with or without instructions allowed.
 Bill is closed to amendments.
 The resolution provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 116-67, modified by the amendment printed in the Rules Committee report, shall be considered as adopted.
 - 2020-12-04 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2020-12-04 — The previous question was ordered pursuant to the rule.
+- 2020-12-07 — Received in the Senate and Read twice and referred to the Committee on Finance.